Coast Transit Authority

 j.
 The complaint may be sent via email to: cforet@coasttransit.com

-3. The complainant also has the right to file a Title VI or ADA claim with the U.S. Department of Transportation, Federal Transit Administration, Office of Civil Rights, Region IV.
-230 Peachtree, N.W., Suite 1400, Atlanta, GA 30303, within the 180-day timeframe.
+The complainant also has the right to file a Title VI or ADA claim with the U.S. Department of Transportation, Federal Transit Administration, Office of Civil Rights, Region IV.
+230 Peachtree, N.W., Suite 800, Atlanta, GA 30303, within the 180-day timeframe.

 4. CTA will begin an investigation within fifteen (15) working days of receipt of a complaint.

 5. CTA will contact the complainant in writing no later than thirty (30) working days after receipt of the complaint for additional information if needed to investigate the complaint.
-If the complainant fails to provide the requested information in a timely basis, CTA may administratively close the complaint.
+If the complainant fails to provide the requested information in a timely manner, CTA may administratively close the complaint.

 6. CTA will use its best effort to complete the investigation of Title VI and ADA complaints within sixty (60) calendar days of receipt of the complaint.
 A written investigation report will be prepared by the investigator and sent to the complainant filing the complaint.
 The report shall include a summary description of the incident, findings, and recommendations for disposition.